wcko87/beatoraja-english-guide/Home.md

-**Note:** If you have problems or questions about beatoraja or BMS, **don't create issues in beatoraja's issue tracker!** The issue tracker is not for troubleshooting.
-Make a post on the [Discussions Page](https://github.com/wcko87/beatoraja-english-guide/discussions) here instead.
+**Note:** If you have problems or questions about beatoraja or BMS, or have any comments on the guide, please make a post on the [Discussions Page](https://github.com/wcko87/beatoraja-english-guide/discussions).
+I actively monitor the Discussions page for messages.
+Please **don't create issues in beatoraja's issue tracker!** The issue tracker is not for troubleshooting.

 # What is beatoraja?